 Main Flow

+The system determines if the Skip PSP PRP Validation IBH flag is enabled and if enabled system executes Skip PSP PRP Validation Alternate Flow (section 4.4.5).

 The system determines if there are items in the transaction that are eligible to be covered by a warranty.

 If there are eligible items in the transaction, the Covered Item in Transaction alternate flow is executed.